shotofcovfefe/questionable-beta/content/about.md

   name = "Andy"
 +++

-__Questionable Beta__ is a simple blog about climbing and other such stuff, maintained by an enthusiastic but ultimately mediocre climber.
+__Questionable Beta__ is a blog about climbing and other such stuff, maintained by an enthusiastic but ultimately mediocre climber.

-Weary traveller, whilst I won't offer you tea or ice cream, feel free to entertain my sketchy advice and sketchier takes.
+Weary traveller, whilst I can't offer you tea or scones, I invite you to entertain my sketchy musings and sketchier takes.

 Onwards, upwards, etc.